 1 committee consisting of the facility's highest ranking mental health clinician, the deputy superintendent for security, and the deputy superintendent for program services, or their equivalents.
 Any such recommen-3 dation shall be reviewed by the joint central office review committee.
-The administrative process described in this clause shall be completed within [fourteen] seven days of the initial assessment, and if the 7 result of such process is that the inmate should be removed from segregated confinement or a residential rehabilitation unit, such removal shall occur as soon as practicable, but in no event more than seventy-9 10 two hours from the completion of the administrative process.
-Pursuant to 11 paragraph (g) of this subdivision, nothing in this section shall permit the placement of an incarcerated person with serious mental illness into 12 13 segregated confinement at any time, even for the purposes of assessment.
-14 (D) If an inmate with a serious mental illness is not diverted or 15 removed to a residential mental health treatment unit, such inmate shall 16 diverted to a residential rehabilitation unit and reassessed by a 17 mental health clinician within fourteen days of the initial assessment 18 mental health clinician within fourteen days of the initial assessment and at least once every fourteen days thereafter.
+The administrative process described in this clause shall be completed within [fourteen] seven days of the initial assessment, and if the 7 result of such process is that the inmate should be removed from segregated confinement or a residential rehabilitation unit, such removal 9 shall occur as soon as practicable, but in no event more than seventy-10 two hours from the completion of the administrative process.
+Pursuant to 11 paragraph (h) of this subdivision, nothing in this section shall permit the placement of an incarcerated person with serious mental illness into 12 13 segregated confinement at any time, even for the purposes of assessment.
+14 (D) If an inmate with a serious mental illness is not diverted or 15 removed to a residential mental health treatment unit, such inmate shall 16 diverted to a residential rehabilitation unit and reassessed by a 17 removed to a residential mental health treatment unit, such inmate shall be diverted to a residential rehabilitation unit and reassessed by a mental health clinician within fourteen days of the initial assessment and at least once every fourteen days thereafter.
 After each such additional assessment, a recommendation as to whether such inmate should be removed from [segregated confinement] a residential rehabilitation unit shall be made and reviewed according to the process set forth in clause (C) of this subparagraph.

-(E) A recommendation or determination whether to remove an inmate from segregated confinement or a residential rehabilitation unit shall take into account the assessing mental health clinicians' opinions as to the inmate's mental condition and treatment needs, and shall also take into account any safety and security concerns that would be posed by the account any safety and security concerns that would be posed by the inmate's removal, even if additional restrictions were placed on the inmate's access to treatment, property, services or privileges in a residential mental health treatment unit.
+(E) A recommendation or determination whether to remove an inmate from segregated confinement or a residential rehabilitation unit shall take into account the assessing mental health clinicians' opinions as to the inmate's mental condition and treatment needs, and shall also take into account any safety and security concerns that would be posed by the inmate's removal, even if additional restrictions were placed on the inmate's access to treatment, property, services or privileges in a residential mental health treatment unit.
 A recommendation or determination shall direct the inmate's removal from segregated confinement or a residential rehabilitation unit except in the following exceptional circumstances: (1) when the reviewer finds that removal would pose a substantial risk to the safety of the inmate or other persons, or a substantial threat to the security of the facility, even if additional restrictions were placed on the inmate's access to treatment, property, services or privileges in a residential mental health treatment unit; or (2) when the assessing mental health clinician determines that such placement is in the inmate's best interests based on his or her mental condition and that removing such inmate to a residential mental health treatment unit would be detrimental to his or her mental condition.
-Any determination not to remove an inmate with serious mental illness from segregated confinement or a residential rehabilitation unit shall be
+Any determination not to remove an inmate with serious mental illness from segregated confinement or a residential rehabilitation unit shall be documented in writing and include the reasons for the determination.